bishoph/machine_learning/readme.md

  Loading the dataset and also encoding the one-hot label manually for better understanding.
-After the dataset training we generate random test sets and run them to get either probabilities and prediction from the learned data.
+After the dataset training we generate random test sets and run them to get either probabilities and predictions from the learned data.

 Visuals: